 Health API

-The Health API provides unauthenticated endpoints for monitoring server status and bundle health.
-Use these endpoints in load balancer health checks, monitoring dashboards, and alerting systems.
+The Health API provides an unauthenticated endpoint for monitoring server status and bundle health.
+Use this endpoint in load balancer health checks, monitoring dashboards, and alerting systems.

 GET /v1/health